podcasts

 Rebecca Knackstedt

-Yeah absolutely, so I think, once again, protein is paramount.
+Yeah, absolutely, so I think, once again, protein is paramount.
 Our whole goal when we are treating a patient with breast cancer is to prevent a condition called sarcopenia.
 Sarcopenia just means a loss of muscle mass, so decreased muscle mass for whatever reason, medical condition, decreased nutritional intake, aging.
 But sarcopenia has been shown to decrease a woman’s response to chemotherapy, actually limit the amount of chemotherapy that she can receive, increase surgical outcomes or negative outcomes after surgery, increase mortality risks.
 So protein, paramount.
 So I love whey protein.
 Whey protein is super bioavailable.
 You can literally mix it in your coffee or your orange juice.
-Patients don’t mind the taste of it and it’s cheap.
+Patients don’t mind the taste of it, and it’s cheap.
 So that is a supplement that I love.
 We talked about omega-3s.
 I love probiotics.
-I think that we can all agree that the microbiome is being associated everything.
-You know, we used to think it was just in the gut and now it’s been linked to psychiatric diseases, cancer development, inflammation.
-And then, you have surgery which requires anesthesia, which we know ruins your microbiome.
-We give you antibiotics which ruins your microbiome.
-So I put my patients on a really high dose probiotics before surgery and after surgery just to prevent all of those complications.
+I think that we can all agree that the microbiome is being associated in everything.
+You know, we used to think it was just in the gut, and now it’s been linked to psychiatric diseases, cancer development, inflammation.
+And then you have surgery, which requires anesthesia, which we know ruins your microbiome.
+We give you antibiotics, which ruins your microbiome.
+So I put my patients on a really high-dose probiotic before surgery and after surgery just to prevent all of those complications.

 Kalea Wattles